 The stable manager, and the only black man on the farm.
 Crook's name comes from his crooked posture, the result of a kick from a horse.
 Crooks is bitter from a lifetime of lonely segregation.
 He thinks of himself as a cynic, and immediately sees that George and Lennie's dream of owning a farm will never come about.
 Yet at the same time, he can't entirely resist the beauty of the dream, and wants to be a part of it.

 The Of Mice and Men quotes below are all either spoken by Crooks or refer to Crooks.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of Of Mice and Men published in 1993.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of Of Mice and Men published in 1993.).

 Part 4 Quotes